-This policy is a development of an earlier document and set out in accordance with the provisions of ‘the Education Act (1998).
+This policy is a development of an earlier documents and set out in accordance with the provisions of ‘the Education Act (1998).
+This policy was updated in December 2018 to account for the increasing number of applications for enrolment.
 It was developed by The Board of Management and submitted to The Parents Association for their observations and submissions.
-The final document was approved by the Board of Management at a meeting on May 31st 2011.
-The policy was reviewed during the 2016/17 school year.
-The Board trusts that by so doing parents will be assisted in relation to enrolment matters.
+The final document was approved by the Board of Management at a meeting on 11th December 2018.
+The Board trusts that by so doing, parents will be assisted in relation to enrolment matters.

-The Board of Management Scoil Náisiunta Naomh Micheál are committed to provision and development and maintenance of a high standard of education that is broad and holistic in a safe and convivial.
+The Board of Management of Scoil Náisiunta Naomh Micheál are committed to provision and development and maintenance of a high standard of education that is broad and holistic in a safe and convivial environment.
 In all that we do we are guided by our Catholic roots and ethos and are committed to the preservation of this ethos.

 This policy was necessary to ensure compliance with the most up to date legislation, to guide all matters related to enrolment and to provide information for parents and members of the school and wider communities.